N0rmie/Fivem-Trigger-Protector-V2/README.md

 * RegisterServerEvent("test") | secured_RegisterServerEvent("test")
 * RegisterNetEvent("test") | secured_RegisterNetEvent("test")
 * etc... | etc...
+* ONLY ADVANCED USERS (could break your server) - For more security, change the convar "n0rmie_89wASdnESCnWWCKSZT2CNnoog7Y6q2U6" to a spoofed one (remember both on the script and the atrigger.lua)

 ## This is a Beta version, soon i will publish the right doc with examples...
 (If any issues found, please notify me on the issues tab)